dee-rius/modular-x/README.md

   > **Note**:
   > <br/>
-  >     replacing varibales does not modify the stored expression.
+  > - replacing varibales does not modify the stored expression.
+  > - varibles can either be replace by numbers or expression, but expressions need to be enclosed in parentheses.
+  > - variable substitues cannot contain letter (e.g., you cannot replace x with (y + 1) or y)

 <br/>